aldonline/reactivity/README.md

 ## A more advanced explanation

 `reactivity.js` is a foundational library that provides a cannonical implementation of the [Native Reactivity](https://github.com/aldonline/reactivity/wiki/Native-Reactivity) pattern and provides a simple way of working with reactive streams of data as pure javascript expressions.
-In order to reconcile sync and async datasources, `reactivity.js` integrates [Forced Execution Suspension](https://github.com/aldonline/reactivity/wiki/Forced-Execution-Suspension) and Stateful Service lifecycle management.
+In order to reconcile sync and async datasources, `reactivity.js` integrates [Forced Execution Suspension](https://github.com/aldonline/reactivity/wiki/Forced-Execution-Suspension) and [Stateful Service lifecycle Management](https://github.com/aldonline/reactivity/wiki/Stateful-Service-Lifecycle-Management).
 The end result is an environment where can mix and match expressions that are reactive, non-reactive, synchronous or asynchronous in a transparent manner!

 No more [DonkeyScript](https://www.donkeyscript.org/)!